Nene (bird): Description

-The nene is a medium-sized goose at 41 cm tall.
-Although they spend most of their time on the ground, they are capable of flight, with some individuals flying daily between nesting and feeding areas.
+The nene is a large-sized goose at 41 cm tall.
+Although it spends most of its time on the ground, it is capable of flight, with some individuals flying daily between nesting and feeding areas.
 Females have a mass of 1.525–2.56 kg, while males average 1.695–3.05 kg, 11% larger than females.
-Adult males have a black head and hindneck, buff cheeks and heavily furrowed neck.
+Adults have a black head and hindneck, buff cheeks, and a heavily furrowed neck.
 The neck has black and white diagonal stripes.
-Aside from being smaller, the female Nene is similar to the male in colouration.
-The adult's bill, legs and feet are black.
+The adult's bill, legs, and feet are black.
+Its webbed feet evolved for walking on lava and are receded from the toes.
 It has soft feathers under its chin.
 Goslings resemble adults, but are a duller brown and with less demarcation between the colors of the head and neck, and striping and barring effects are much reduced.

 Habitat and range

 The nene is an inhabitant of shrubland, grassland, coastal dunes, and lava plains, and related anthropogenic habitats such as pasture and golf courses from sea level to as much as 2400 m.
 Some populations migrated between lowland breeding grounds and montane foraging areas.

 The nene could at one time be found on the islands of Hawaiʻi, Maui, Kahoʻolawe, Lānaʻi, Molokaʻi, Oʻahu and Kauaʻi.
 Today, its range is restricted to Hawaiʻi, Maui, Molokaʻi, and Kauaʻi.
 A pair arrived at the James Campbell National Wildlife Refuge on Oʻahu in January 2014; two of their offspring survived and are seen regularly on the nearby golf courses at Turtle Bay Resort.